 CIPF’s mandate was established by Canada’s provincial and territorial securities regulators.
 CIPF is authorized to provide protection within prescribed limits to eligible clients of member firms suffering losses if client property comprising

 by such member firms is unavailable as a result of the insolvency of the member firm.

 What Does this Mean?

-CIPF’s mandate is to provide protection to customers of New Self-Regulatory Organization of Canada (New SRO) Members who have suffered or may suffer financial losses as a result of the insolvency of the New SRO Member, all on such terms and conditions as may be determined by CIPF in its sole discretion and, in connection with such coverage, to engage in risk management activities to minimize the likelihood of such losses.
+CIPF’s mandate is to provide protection to customers of Canadian Investment Regulatory Organization (CIRO) Members who have suffered or may suffer financial losses as a result of the insolvency of CIRO Member, all on such terms and conditions as may be determined by CIPF in its sole discretion and, in connection with such coverage, to engage in risk management activities to minimize the likelihood of such losses.
 In practical terms, if a member firm becomes insolvent, it can no longer carry on the function of holding securities, cash or other property for its clients.
 As a result, it is generally necessary to transfer this function to another firm.
 Client accounts may be moved to another member firm so that clients can access their accounts.

 For further information on the nature of CIPF protection, see What Does CIPF Cover?